What is the Diana Dunes Dare?

 Alice?
 Who is Alice?

 Diana of the Dunes became a legend in her own time.
 She was born in Chicago as Alice Mabel Gray.
 She was tagged Diana of the Dunes by area reporters because she chose to live a very different life from most of the women at that time.
-She was a well educated woman who studied at the University of Chicago and worked for a time at the U.S. Naval Observatory in Washington DC as a computer.
+She was a well educated woman who studied at the University of Chicago and worked for a time at the U.S. Naval Observatory in Washington DC as a computer (Note: In Alice’s time, a “computer” was a person who did mathematical calculations as a profession).
 She had a profound change of heart for reasons that are not very clear, but many newspapers at the time created a persona for the woman who chose to live alone in the wilds of the Indiana dunes.
 Well, won’t spoil the entire plot here, so you will have to get out to West Beach and read the signs to complete the dare.

 What’s the trail like?